- You must meet the general admission requirements that pertain to all graduate certificate candidates.

 - Four courses must be completed within three years.

-- The curriculum consists of four required foundation courses.
+- The curriculum consists of four required core courses.

 - One or more required courses can be waived by your advisor if you have received a grade of a B− or above in equivalent graduate courses.
 In this case, you may replace the waived required courses with the same number of other graduate Artificial Intelligence courses and may take these courses after all remaining course requirements have been satisfied.